International Pre- and Post-Summit Sessions

 After the Summit, ReadyNation staff will be available for one technical assistance conference call with leaders in the country to discuss possible next steps.

-The sessions will be led by ReadyNation’s co-founder and Global Director, Dr. Sara Watson, who has worked with country leaders to create business partnerships in Uganda, Romania and Australia; and Deputy Director Daniel Frank, whose background includes international corporate law (with a focus on Europe and the Americas) and a term as Vice President of the Chile-U.S. Chamber of Commerce.
+The sessions will be led by ReadyNation’s co-founder and Global Director, Dr. Sara Watson, who has worked with country leaders to create business partnerships in Uganda, Romania and Australia; and Director Daniel Frank, whose background includes international corporate law (with a focus on Europe and the Americas) and a term as Vice President of the Chile-U.S. Chamber of Commerce.
 Additional speakers include Carmen Lica, the director of ReadyNation RO, and Jane Hunt, CEO of the business network in Australia, The Front Project.

 To return to the Summit main page, click here.